Board Members

 Graphic Designer

 Anna is our in-house graphic designer who has communications experience thrown into the mix.
-She brings the creative, design eye to the team and helps maintain visual identity at VNZ.
+She brings the creative, design eye to the team and helps maintain our visual identity.

 Anna also works on freelance design projects and volunteers as designer and event coordinator with a local community organisation.
 Anna has Bachelor of Visual communication Design (hons) with a typography major.
 She’s also a member of the International Society of Typographic Designers (ISTD) and has worked towards papers in communications and public relations.